Eficent/account-taxjar/sale_account_taxjar/readme/USAGE.rst

   and this one is a Nexus one, otherwise no TaxJar Calculation will be executed.

-* Select a Product that has an TaxJar Category associated.

 Taxes will automatically generate when Sale Order is confirm or using action Update taxes with TaxJar